arabold/serverless-autoprune-plugin/README.md

 ## Overview
 The plugin lets you delete old AWS Lambda versions from your account.

-`serverless-autoprune-plugin` heavily inspired by Nopik's [serverless-lambda-prune-plugin](https://github.com/Nopik/serverless-lambda-prune-plugin) but adds some much needed functionality such as limiting pruning to a specific region, project and function.
+`serverless-autoprune-plugin` is heavily inspired by Nopik's [serverless-lambda-prune-plugin](https://github.com/Nopik/serverless-lambda-prune-plugin) but adds some much needed functionality such as limiting pruning to a specific region, project and function.
 It is fully compatible with Serverless 0.5.5 and higher.